 Where a student is dissatisfied with any provision, action or inaction by the University students are able to raise a complaint.
-Students are expected to initially raise a complaint with a suitable member of staff within the Sociology Department, in the first instance they are the department administrator and Dr Ella McPherson.
+Students are expected to initially raise a complaint with a suitable member of staff within the Sociology Department, in the first instance it is the department administrator.
 However, where the matter is serious or where students remain dissatisfied, a complaint can be raised with the central University.
 Complaints need to be raised in a timely way and within 28 days to ensure an effective remedy can be put in place.
 Find further information here: www.studentcomplaints.admin.cam.ac.uk/student-complaints.